Grand Theft Auto IV: Plot

-While working for the Irish Mob, Niko befriends gangster Patrick McReary and helps him and his brothers carry out a bank robbery.
+While working for the Irish Mob, Niko befriends gangster Patrick "Packie" McReary, helping him and his brothers carry out various jobs, including a major bank robbery.
 Niko is later hired by Ray Boccino, a caporegime in the Pegorino crime family, to oversee a diamond deal, which goes awry.
-Boccino repays Niko by helping him find ex-comrade Florian Cravic, now known as Bernie Crane, who claims that he did not betray their unit.
-Niko concludes that the traitor was Darko Brevic, the only other survivor.
-Niko continues working for the Mafia in Liberty City and eventually earns the trust of Don Jimmy Pegorino, who orders Niko to kill Boccino after suspecting him of being a police informant.
-Niko also helps Patrick kidnap Don Giovanni Ancelotti's daughter to ransom her for the diamonds, but Bulgarin intercepts the exchange, and the diamonds are lost.
+Boccino repays Niko by helping him find his ex-comrade Florian Cravic, now known as Bernie Crane, who claims he was not the one to betray their unit.
+Niko realises that the traitor was Darko Brevic, the only other survivor.
+Niko continues working for the Mafia and earns the trust of Don Jimmy Pegorino, who orders him to kill Boccino after suspecting him of being a police informant.
+Niko also helps Packie kidnap Don Giovanni Ancelotti's daughter to ransom her for the diamonds, but Bulgarin intercepts the exchange.
+In the ensuing firefight, the diamonds are lost.

-Eventually, the Paper finds Darko and brings him to Liberty City for Niko to decide his fate.
-Afterwards, Niko is summoned by Pegorino for one final favour: to help with a highly lucrative heroin deal in collusion with Dimitri.
-Niko must either agree to work with Dimitri or exact revenge on him.
-Should Niko go through with the deal, Dimitri betrays him again and keeps the heroin for himself.
-At Roman's wedding, an assassin sent by Dimitri accidentally kills Roman with a stray bullet.
-Aided by Little Jacob, Niko murders Dimitri, who in turn had killed Pegorino.
-Later, Mallorie informs Niko that she is pregnant with Roman's child, whom Niko vows to protect.
-Should Niko choose to exact revenge, he finds and kills Dimitri aboard the Platypus.
-At Roman's wedding, Pegorino, furious at Niko's betrayal, targets him in a drive-by shooting, but accidentally kills Patrick's sister Kate, whom Niko had been dating.
-Aided by Little Jacob and Roman, Niko tracks down and kills Pegorino.
-Later, Roman tells Niko that Mallorie is pregnant and that they decided to name the baby after Kate if it is a girl.
+Eventually, government agents find Darko in Romania and bring him to Liberty City for Niko to decide his fate.
+Afterwards, Niko is summoned by Pegorino for a final favour: to help with a highly lucrative heroin deal in collusion with Dimitri.
+Learning Dimitri is aboard the Platypus, Niko must decide to either work with Dimitri or exact revenge.
+If Niko agrees to the deal, Dimitri betrays him again, kills Pegorino, and sends an assassin to kill him at Roman's wedding, but the assassin accidentally kills Roman instead; Niko retaliates by tracking and murdering Dimitri.
+If Niko chooses revenge, he kills Dimitri, prompting Pegorino to target him at Roman's wedding but accidentally kill Packie's sister Kate, whom Niko had been dating; Niko tracks and murders Pegorino.
+In both endings, Niko learns that Mallorie is pregnant.